Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2 id="description">Enneagram 1 Description</h2>

-Individuals with the Enneagram Type 1 are known for their strong sense of right and wrong and their desire to improve themselves and the world around them.
+Individuals with the Enneagram Type 1 are characterized by their strong sense of right and wrong and their desire to improve themselves and the world around them.
 They are often deeply committed to making the world a better place and may become involved in causes and organizations that align with their values.
-A sense of duty and responsibility drives them, and they have high standards for themselves and others.
-Perfectionists are often highly organized and efficient, striving for excellence.

-Another key trait of the Enneagram Type 1 is their desire for control and order.
-Perfectionists are often highly organized and efficient, striving for excellence.
-They may have difficulty relaxing and letting go of control and struggle with guilt and inadequacy when things do not go according to plan.

-If you are a Type 1 personality, you may recognize these core characteristics:
+Key traits of Enneagram Type 1 include:

-- You have high standards for yourself and others
+- High standards for themselves and others
-- You are detail-oriented and strive for perfection in all areas of life
+- Detail-oriented and striving for perfection in all areas of life
-- You have a strong sense of ethics and moral values
+- Strong sense of ethics and moral values
-- You are organized and structured and have a clear sense of right and wrong
+- Organized and structured approach with a clear sense of right and wrong
-- You are often hard on yourself and struggle with self-criticism
+- Often hard on themselves and struggling with self-criticism
-- You can be critical of others if they don't meet your expectations
+- Can be critical of others if they don't meet their expectations

+Type 1s have a strong desire for control and order.
+They are often highly organized and efficient, striving for excellence.
+However, they may have difficulty relaxing and letting go of control, and struggle with guilt and inadequacy when things do not go according to plan.

 </section>